Tangerine vs EQ Bank Comparison 2025

 When it comes to overall convenience provided by an online bank account, it used to be that Tangerine could not be beat.
 Their banking package allows clients to use debit cards, credit cards, and cheques.
 However, in January 2023, EQ bank launched the EQ Bank Card, helping it catch up to Tangerine in the areas of convenience and making your money work for you.

-The EQ Bank Card offers free withdrawals from any Canadian ATM, gives you cash back on each purchase, earns customers 2.5% interest on their balance, and perks like no foreign exchange fees.
+The EQ Bank Card offers free withdrawals from any Canadian ATM, gives you 0.5% cash back on each purchase, earns customers up to 4% interest on their balance (interest rate is the same as your Personal Account interest rate), and has perks like no foreign exchange fees.
 These benefits are on par with Canada’s best credit cards, which is pretty impressive for an online bank.

 While these are all great offerings, it is not quite as varied as Tangerine’s offerings in terms of credit cards and cheques.

-Tangerine’s mobile app has a bright and fresh design, making it visually appealing.
-The Tangerine bank app includes a wide range of banking options, including digital signup, enabling you to complete account creation right from your mobile device.
+The Tangerine bank app is visually appealing and includes a wide range of banking options, including digital signup, enabling you to complete account creation right from your mobile device.

-You’ll also be able to set up your mobile wallet, allowing you to make payments with ease.
-In addition, you’ll have access to money management tools, like their Goals tool to help you stay on track when it comes to saving money.
+You’ll also be able to set up your mobile wallet to make payments with ease.
+In addition, you’ll have access to money management tools, like their Goals tool, to help you stay on track when it comes to saving money.

-The Tangerine mobile app currently has an impressive 4.7 star rating on the Apple App Store and a 4.5 star rating on Google Play.
-Users comment that the recent update has negatively impacted its functionality, but previous comments said it was easy to use and that they found the additional tools helpful in helping them manage their finances more wisely.
+The Tangerine mobile app currently has an impressive 4.8 star rating on the Apple App Store and a 4.7 star rating on Google Play.

 The EQ Bank Mobile Banking app allows you to complete all of your transactions in one convenient app.
 Everything from transferring funds, to paying bills, to purchasing GICs can be done on the app.